timmyomahony/django-pagedown/README.md

 - Install via pip: `pip install -e https://timmyomahony@github.com/timmyomahony/django-pagedown.git#egg=django-pagedown`
 - Add `pagedown` to your `INSTALLED_APPS`

+Note that this package will install a cloned copy of the Pagedown library from [http://github.com/timmyomahony/pagedown/](http://github.com/timmyomahony/pagedown/)

 #### Usage ####

 If you want to use the pagedown editor in a django admin field, there are numerous possible approaches: